 This resonant beginning foreshadowed a rich exploration of Native American flutes and music.
 Werner has now sold over 1500 of his unique handcarved Native style flutes and a quarter million acclaimed CDs, mostly to individuals at shows and festivals in the eastern US and through Native American stores.

 Reaching deep for the next step, while longing to contribute to a more harmonious world, Werner encountered Barbara Marx Hubbard, visionary spiritual teacher and founder of the Conscious Evolution movement.
 After several years of study he realized that his music could blend well with programs on the evolution of consciousness.
-He now leads worldwide and local meditation classes and circles, has introduced a Higher Octave Living course in Vermont, and speaks to schools and churches on a range of topics centered on promoting individual and cultural evolution.
-Today you’ll find Werner John enjoying life near the Worcester Mountains in Vermont with his wife Sherill and daughter Miriam.
+He now leads worldwide and local meditation classes and circles, has introduced a High Octave Living course in Vermont, and speaks to schools and churches on a range of topics centered on promoting individual and cultural evolution.
+Today you’ll find Werner John enjoying life near the Worcester Mountains in Vermont.